How to Create a B2B Video Marketing Strategy

 Video Production Tips

-If you’ve never made a video, you might find yourself a bit lost when called upon to produce engaging, informative, and ideally viral content.
+If you’ve never made a video, you might feel lost when asked to produce engaging, informative, and, ideally, viral content.
 Fortunately, there are plenty of resources for planning and shooting videos for web marketing.

 Shooting a high-quality video can involve a lot of work.
 You might need to write a script, buy or rent a professional camera, find or create a studio, hire talent, and source music.
 Once the shooting wraps, you still have to edit, record a voiceover, and choose a hosting platform.

-Before you dive into all that, here’s a checklist to make sure you’ve asked the right questions and made a workable plan for your B2B video marketing campaign.
+Before you dive into all that, here’s a checklist to ensure you’ve asked the right questions and created a workable plan for your B2B video marketing campaign.

 1. Define Your Target Audience